OuyangKevin/opentelemetry-metric-java-demo/metric-http/README.md

-# opentelemetry-metric-http
+# OpenTelemetry-metric-http
-this example show how opentelemetry metric export with http server
+this example show how openTelemetry metric export with http server

 # start application
 The default port is 8085